What does a banker do?

-As of 2013, bankers with less than 1 year experience earned an average banker salary of around $31,271 and those with 1 to 4 years experience earned an annual banker salary of around $32,761 (2).
+As of July 2009, bankers with less than 1 year experience earned annual salaries around $31,271 and those with 1 to 4 years experience earned annual salaries around $32,761 (2).

-A career as a banker is an excellent choice for individuals who feel comfortable handling other people"s money and giving advice on how to manage it.
+A career as a banker is an excellent choice for individuals who feel comfortable handling other people’s money and giving advice on how to manage it.
 Bankers must have excellent communication and customer service skills and have a genuine interest in working with people.
 Confidence, motivation, and sales ability are also essential qualities in the banking field.
-Those interested in becoming bankers may also be interested in learning how to become an investment banker or be a bank teller.